PawanChaurasia/mcd_stitcher/README.md

 **Arguments:**
 - **mcd_folder:** The root folder of the IMC scan containing single or multiple MCD files.
-- **zarr_folder:** Storage location of converted MCD files in Zarr format.
+- **zarr_folder:** (Optional) Storage location of converted MCD files in Zarr format.
+If not provided, the output folder `<mcd_folder>/Zarr_converted` will be automatically created.

 **Notes:**
-- The zarr output folder are named after mcd file name.
+- The Zarr output folders are named after the MCD file names.
+- Progress and errors will be printed to the console for better monitoring.

 ### 2. ZARR_STITCH